What are restrictive practices?

 Restrictive practices should be considered in light of the Department’s duty of care to its students.
 The department must take reasonable care to prevent a student from injuring themselves or others.
 When discharging this duty of care, the best interests of children are the department’s primary consideration.

 Refer to Bulletin 9 - Physical intervention and restraint of students for information in relation to the restraint of students.

-Seclusion of a student in a room or a physical space where voluntary exit is prevented, or not facilitated, or it is implied that voluntary exit is not permitted, is a form of restrictive practice.
-Use of time-out strategies or designated separate spaces for students such as sensory rooms, planning rooms etc. may be seclusion.
-The Department is currently reviewing the guidelines for the use of time-out strategies and dedicated time-out rooms.
-The use of time-out or removing students to a separate space should only be considered as a strategy using the six decision-making principles above.
+Seclusion of a student in a room or a physical space where voluntary exit is prevented, or not facilitated, or it is implied that voluntary exit is not permitted, and is a form of restrictive practice.
+Use of designated separate spaces for students such as sensory rooms, planning rooms, time-out spaces etc. may be seclusion if they are used in this way.
+The Department's new Seclusion, Detention and Time-out guidelines will commence from Term 2, 2022.
+Removing students to a separate space should only be considered as a strategy using the six decision-making principles above.

 The administration of certain psychotropic medications to control behaviour is a form of restrictive practice, chemical restraint.
 Information and guidance on the planning for and use of medications can be found on the Student Health in Public Schools policy webpages.